bartoszgebarowski/inventory-management/README.md

     * to help user, worksheet-like environment was implemented
 * Modify single row
 ![Modify single row - terminal](docs/readme_images/single-row-terminal.png)
-    * allows to change whole row in a worksheet
+    * allows changing the whole row in a worksheet
     * to help user, worksheet-like environment was implemented
     * entries to a row are dictated by number of data sorting keys
 * Help menu